Skip to main content

 Enable rule checking

-To enable or disable validation for rules, use the annotation:
+To enable or disable validation for rules, add an annotation to the Gateway object manifest:

 loadbalancer.openstack.org/enable-health-monitor: "<value>"

-Specify <value> - "true" to enable or "false" to disable.
-The default value is "true".
+Specify <value> - rule checking status: true - to enable checking or false - to disable checking.
+The default value is true.

 You can update a parameter in an already created balancer.